Overview

 Beta - New in 2.27.01 with Tdarr Pro

-This new node type operates independently from the server's file system allowing and easy setup when you're wanting to offload processing to a machine where share mappings etc are inconvenient or not possible.
+This new node type operates independently from the server's file system allowing easy setup when you're wanting to offload processing to a machine where share mappings etc are inconvenient or not possible.
 Download and upload of working files is handled automatically.

 However, there are some important caveats to consider:

-• Classic Plugin Stacks and Flows:
+Classic Plugin Stacks and Flows:

-• The unmapped node will only work with plugins that act directly on the working file, such as audio/video transcoding and remuxing.
+- The unmapped node will only work with plugins that act directly on the working file, such as audio/video transcoding and remuxing.

-• It will not work with plugins that perform actions on non-working files (e.g., extracting subtitle streams into SRT files).
+- It will not work with plugins that perform actions on non-working files (e.g., extracting subtitle streams into SRT files).
 In this scenario, the SRT files will remain on the unmapped node and won’t be transferred to the server.
 Future plugin updates will need additional logic to handle these scenarios.
 These sorts of operations are normally quick and non-intensive operations that can be performed on a mapped node.

-• At the end of a plugin stack, the unmapped node will automatically upload the new file to the server.
+- At the end of a plugin stack, the unmapped node will automatically upload the new file to the server.

-• Flows with File System Operations:
+Flows with File System Operations:

-• For now, operations such as Replace Original File and other file system-related tasks must be done on a mapped node.
+Replace Original Fileand other file system-related tasks must be done on a mapped node. - To handle this, the flow should:

-• The mapped node will automatically download the file from the unmapped node and replace the original file on the server.
+- The mapped node will automatically download the file from the unmapped node and replace the original file on the server.

 In this way you can have a powerful unmapped node doing transcoding and a low powered mapped node that handles moving files around.
 See the Chapter 8: Unmapped Nodes flow tutorial for an example.